-Moscow international emerging photography and photobook festival PHOTOBOOKFEST 2018 presents «Looking for Lenin» – a project by a Swiss photographer Niels Ackermann and a French journalist Sebastien Gobert.
+Moscow international contemporary photography and photobook festival PHOTOBOOKFEST 2018 presents «Looking for Lenin» – a project by a Swiss photographer Niels Ackermann and a French journalist Sebastien Gobert.
 The exhibition will be open from April, 20 till June, 24 in The Lumiere Brothers Center for Photography.

 In December 2013 Niels Ackermann witnessed the Lenin monument being demolished on the Bessarabia square in Kiev.
 What was it: a public execution or maybe legalized vandalism?
 Or was it a natural process of people parting with the past, of reinventing and amending cultural and political patterns?
 After the Euromaidan Ukraine the government launched an official, reinforced by presidential decrees decommunisation process.
 By 2015 there were five times less Ilyiches in the country, and today there is not a single one left.